 I will never tire of saying this - I LOVE GUMBO!
-It's so true.
-Gumbo is by far one of my favorite foods in the entire world.
-I've enjoyed a LOT of different cuisines, and gumbo ranks right up there at the top.
-Especially a good Cajun version.
+Gumbo is by far one of my favorite foods in the world.
+I enjoy many different cuisines, and gumbo ranks right up there at the top.

 In Louisiana, you have influences from southern cooking, French, African, Spanish, Irish, Italian, even American Indian.
 That is what makes Cajun and Creole cooking so fantastic.